awwaiid/thelackthereof/Music_Gear_and_Setup.md

 == Configuration and Helper Scripts ==

 I have one script named 'musicstuff.sh' what gets things going, primarily Jack.
 I plug in my hardware first, then fire it up.
 It differentiates between when I run in laptop-only mode and when I run with my io2 plugged in.
-I created those two profiles manually in qjackctl and saved them with the given names.

 <code>
 #!/bin/sh